aldaris/opensso/products/j2eeagents/appserver/v81/sampleapp/readme.txt

       is located.
 For example: replace APPSERV_LIB_DIR with /opt/SUNWappserver/appserver/lib where /opt/SUNWappserver/appserver is
       your <appserver_install_root>.
+   3  Change the Universal User Id (UUID)
+      By default, the Application server specific deployment descriptors assume that the OpenSSO Server product was installed under default Org/Realm "dc=opensso,dc=java,dc=net".
+If the Org/Realm for the deployment scenario is different from the default root suffix, the UUID for the role/principal mappings should be changed accordingly.
+The UUID can be obtained from the OpenSSO server console the group/role pages.
+      e.g. the root suffix of the OpenSSO server deployment is "dc=xyz,dc=com". then replace all the occurrences of "dc=opensso,dc=java,dc=net" with "dc=xyz,dc=com" in etc/sun-web.xml and etc/sun-application.xml.
-   3. Compile and assemble the application. execute the command <appserver_install_root>/bin/asant under <agent_install_root>/sampleapp/ to execute the default target build and rebuild the EAR file.
+   4. Compile and assemble the application. execute the command <appserver_install_root>/bin/asant under <agent_install_root>/sampleapp/ to execute the default target build and rebuild the EAR file.
       The build target creates a built and dist directory with the EAR file.
-      By default, the Application server specific deployment descriptors assume that the OpenSSO Server product was installed under default Org/Realm "dc=opensso,dc=java,dc=net".
-If the Org/Realm for the deployment scenario is different from the default root suffix, the Universal Id(uuid) for the role/principal mappings should be changed accordingly.
-The Universal Id can be obtained from the OpenSSO server console the group/role pages.
-   4. Deploy the application.
+   5. Deploy the application.
 After you have re-created the sample application from scratch, you may proceed directly to Deploying the Sample Application or optionally perform step 5.
-   5. Optionally you can run 'ant rebuild' to clean the application project area and run a new build.
+   6. Optionally you can run 'ant rebuild' to clean the application project area and run a new build.

 Now you are ready to use the dist/agentsample.ear file for deployment.